Hannibal046/Awesome-LLM/README.md

 - [instruct-eval](https://github.com/declare-lab/instruct-eval) - This repository contains code to quantitatively evaluate instruction-tuned models such as Alpaca and Flan-T5 on held-out tasks.
 - [simple-evals](https://github.com/openai/simple-evals) - Eval tools by OpenAI.
 - [Giskard](https://github.com/Giskard-AI/giskard) - Testing & evaluation library for LLM applications, in particular RAGs
+- [LangSmith](https://www.langchain.com/langsmith) - a unified platform from LangChain framework for: evaluation, collaboration HITL (Human In The Loop), logging and monitoring LLM applications.
+- [Ragas](https://github.com/explodinggradients/ragas) - a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.

 ## LLM Training Frameworks